Gunther disease: Treatment

-There are a multiple ways to treat Gunther's diseases, but one of the most crucial things that a person with this disease can do is limit themselves from sun exposure or eliminate sun exposure altogether.
+There are multiple ways to treat Gunther's diseases, but one of the most crucial things that a person with this disease can do is limit themselves from sun exposure or eliminate sun exposure altogether.
 There are some sunscreens that have undesirable effects such as tropical sunscreens, but other sunscreens containing zinc oxide and titanium dioxide are shown to provide protection due to those light-reflective agents.
 To block the ultraviolet and visible light wavelengths and get the protection that patients with Gunther's disease require, physical barriers are needed.
 It is also advised that patients wear protective clothing to block the sun from their skin.
 Plastic films can be attached to car windows and homes to filter out some of the wavelengths that could cause harm to someone's skin with this disease.
 Incandescent bulbs replace the normal fluorescent lamps.
 These bulbs release less light, which prevents the "porphyrin-exciting" wavelengths that fluorescent lights emit.

 Other less beneficial treatments have been used to help treat Gunther's disease.
 These include oral beta-carotene and other treatments such as activated charcoal and cholestyramine, which are used to interrupt and stop the porphyrins from being reabsorbed in the body.
 The reason that these oral treatments are unreasonable is because they require an extremely large dose of medicine and therefore are not beneficial.

 Erythrocyte transfusions have been shown to be a successful measure in decreasing the appearance of the disease by trying to lower the erythropoiesis and circulating porphyrin levels.
-Unfortunately, having chronic erythrocyte transfusions, it can be extremely harmful to the body and can cause severe complications.
+Unfortunately, having chronic erythrocyte transfusions can be extremely harmful to the body and can cause severe complications.

 To help with dry eye symptoms and visual function, topical lubrication can be used.

 A more invasive way to help treat Gunther's disease would be to have surgery.
 There have been numerous studies that have stated that bone marrow transplantation is successful.
 This is a recently new development for Gunther's disease so the long-term effects are still unresourced.
 If a patient has a life-threatening infectious complication then bone marrow transplantation is no longer relevant for them.